SaadAAkash/android-interview-essentials/README.md

 * How does Thread communicate? - Threads communicate in 3 ways: ```wait()```, ```notify()```, ```notifyAll()```
 * What's the access modifier of a method that no child class can extend/access/override: final
 * Interface VS Abstract: Interface can have only abstract methods.
 Abstract class can have both abstract and non-abstract methods.
 Variables declared in a Java interface are by default final.
 Abstract class can have final, non-final, static and non-static variables.
 Interface has only static and final variables.
+* There's no need for access control modifiers: private & protected in OOP.
+How can we access any varialble, bypassing these access control modifiers in java? - Reflection